Advanced Options

 HTTP tunnels expose --token-auth, --rstream-auth, and --challenge-mode.
 These options are described in the Authentication and Challenge Mode pages.

-The CLI also exposes TLS options such as --tls-min-version, --tls-ciphers, and mTLS settings.
-Those options apply to non-HTTP tunnel protocols and are documented in Tunnel Protocols.
+The CLI also exposes TLS options such as --tls-min-version, --tls-ciphers, and mTLS Tunnel access.
+Edge TLS policy is part of the broader security model and is documented in Security Model, mTLS, and Tunnel Protocols.